oracle/graal/truffle/docs/NFI.md

 The Panama backend uses the Foreign Function and Memory APIs introduced by [project Panama](https://openjdk.org/projects/panama/).
 This backend only supports a subset of all the types.
 Specifically, it does not support `STRING`, `OBJECT`, `ENV`, `FP80` or array types.
 Although less feature-complete, the backend is typically more performant.
-Currently, it is available starting from JDK 21 with the `--enable-preview` tag.
+It is available starting from JDK 22.

 ### Truffle NFI on Native Image